The Mechanicals is pieced together through rehearsals of William Shakespeare’s A Midsummer Night’s Dream, filmed on-site at Yorkshire Sculpture Park.

 Richard Thomas ~ sound recordist

-Additional thanks to ABC Inflatables, Holly Willats, Sarah Kate Wilson, The Tetley, University of Leeds and Yorkshire Sculpture Park.
+Additional thanks to ABC Inflatables, Lucy Casson, Holly Willats, Sarah Kate Wilson, The Tetley, University of Leeds and Yorkshire Sculpture Park.